Post-natal Depression

 “I felt as if I wasn’t good enough for my son.
 I felt like he would be better off without me.
 I felt like I was incapable of giving him the life he deserved, which in turn made me feel guilty and took me to a very dark place.

-“No matter how many people told me that I was more than capable of giving him the life he deserved, it fell on death ears because I felt worthless and ashamed - I was in absolute despair.”
+“No matter how many people told me that I was more than capable of giving him the life he deserved, it fell on deaf ears because I felt worthless and ashamed - I was in absolute despair.”

 – Angela Erskine

-Read Angela's story here
+Read Angela's story here.

 More Information